• Skip to primary navigation

 1. Preheat oven to convection 325°C/163°F or regular 350°C/180°F, one rack in the middle or two racks in the lower and upper thirds.
 Line two baking sheets with silicone baking mats or parchment paper and set aside.

 4. On two more baking mats (if you have them) or a silicon mat, roll half the dough to 1/4″ thick and cut out your shapes.
 A 2 3/4 (7 cm) round cutter makes a good-sized cookie.
 Feel free to use whatever shape you’d like.
 Lightly flour a bench scraper and place it underneath the dough where you are cutting the cookie.
-Place on the lined pans about 2 inches (5 cm) apart – 12 to a sheet.
+Place the cookies on the lined pans about 2 inches (5 cm) apart – 12 to a sheet.
 Place the pans back in the fridge for at least 15 minutes.
 They can be frozen at this point.

 Measuring Molasses